Where’s my iTunes content on my Mac?

 Music: To access your music library, Apple Music or the iTunes Store, use the Apple Music app.

 Films and TV programmes: To find home videos you uploaded and films and TV programmes you downloaded, or to watch more programmes, use the Apple TV app.
 For more information, see the Apple TV App User Guide.

 Podcasts: To see the shows you subscribed to and play available episodes, use Apple Podcasts.
 For more information, see the Apple Podcasts User Guide.

 Audiobooks: To find the audiobooks you downloaded, use Apple Books.
 For more information, see the Apple Books User Guide.

 Device backups: To see your iPhone, iPad or iPod backups, connect your device and go to the Finder.
-For more information about backups and syncing, see About syncing your Mac and your devices.
+For more information about backups and syncing, see Overview to syncing your Mac and your devices.